mobilabsolutions/stash-sdk-ios/README.md

 ## Feedback

 The Stash! iOS SDK is in active development, we welcome your feedback!
-Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-ios-open/issues) to report an issue or give a feedback.
+Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-ios-open/issues) or write us at stash@mobilabsolutions.com to report an issue or give a feedback.

 ## Documentation